 - 2: one of the registered participants is ‘No veteran’.
 This means the date of birth as entered does not qualify this participant for any competition.
 This is not a problem, as long as the person only acts as support (coach, armourer, head of delegation)

-- 3: the ‘Event’ column gives a quick overview of the events for which this fencer is registered.
-Athletes are sorted above non-athletes.
-For support registrations, roles are not listed here, but with the participant list for each of the side events lower down the ‘harmonica’.
+- 3: the ‘Role’ column gives a quick overview of the roles and events for which this fencer is registered.
+Fencers are sorted by name in this list.

 - 4: the camera icons at the end of each row indicate the state of the photo ID.